agdoty/javascript-basic-assessment-pt1/README.md

 Open the terminal to where this assessment is
 Add and commit all of your completed code.
 Type <code>git checkout -b gh-pages </code>
-Type git push -u origin gh-pages
+Type <code>git push -u origin gh-pages</code>
-Find your account name on github and insert it into this url http://[YourGithubAccountName].github.io/javascript-basic-assessment
+Find your account name on github and insert it into this url <code>http://[YourGithubAccountName].github.io/javascript-basic-assessment</code>
 Open that url to make sure it works, then send that url to your assigned mentor!

 <h1>Contributions</h1>